How to apply

 Q: If I am on the rural pathway, can I complete my hospital year in a metro hospital?

 A: Yes, you will be able to complete your hospital year in a metro hospital.
-However, you will be required to complete the rest of your training in MM 2-7.
+However, you will be required to complete the rest of your training in MMM 2-7.

 Q: Can my hospital experience overseas be counted as my mandatory hospital experience?

-A: No. However, in some circumstances, some overseas hospital experience gained in general medicine, general surgery and emergency medicine may be counted towards mandatory hospital experience.
+A: In some circumstances, some overseas hospital experience gained in general medicine, general surgery and emergency medicine may be counted towards mandatory hospital experience.
 This will be dependent on the appropriate college censor.
 All required paediatric experience must be undertaken in an Australian hospital.

 - General / rural pathway